James Anderton: Early life and career

 Born and brought up in a coal mining family in Wigan, Lancashire, he was educated at St Matthew's Church School and later at Wigan Grammar School.
 Anderton performed three years National Service in the Royal Military Police before joining the Manchester City Police force in 1953.
-He began his career as a beat constable in the Moss Side area of Manchester before being talent-spotted by the then Superintendent Robert Mark, who later became Commissioner of the Metropolitan Police.
+He began his career as a beat constable in the Moss Side area of Manchester before being talent-spotted by Superintendent Robert Mark, who later became Commissioner of the Metropolitan Police.
 Anderton rose rapidly through the ranks of the Manchester City Police, studying criminology at the Victoria University of Manchester.
 He became a chief superintendent of Cheshire Constabulary and later the assistant chief constable of Leicestershire Constabulary.
 In 1975, he became deputy chief constable of the Greater Manchester Police (GMP), which had been founded a year earlier.
 On 23 October 1976, he was appointed chief constable, at the age of 44.

 Chief constable

 One of Anderton's first acts as chief constable was a drive against pornography and prostitution.
-A special squad raided 284 bookshops, newsagents and warehouses, confiscating a total of 160,000 magazines to a street value of £200,000.
+A special squad raided 284 bookshops, newsagents, and warehouses; confiscating a total of 160,000 magazines to a street value of £200,000.
 Seizures included The Sun Page Three Annual.
 The crackdown received support from some feminists and anti-pornography campaigners, but was criticised by civil liberties groups as a moral crusade.
 Anderton replied to his critics by stating that he was responding to public complaints regarding the graphic nature of the material available in shops across Greater Manchester.
-It has also been argued that organised crime gangs in Manchester controlled the sale and distribution of pornographic material as well as running brothels, massage parlours and street prostitution.
+It has also been argued that organised-crime gangs in Manchester controlled the sale and distribution of pornographic material as well as running brothels, massage parlours, and street prostitution.

-There was also a drive against late night drinking in the city centre of Manchester with particular focus against illegal drinking clubs and after hours drinking in licensed bars and clubs.
+There was also a drive against late-night drinking in the city centre of Manchester with particular focus against illegal-drinking clubs and after-hours drinking in licensed bars and clubs.
 As a result, 24 nightclubs had their licences revoked by magistrates.

 Regular patrols were also conducted into the Canal Street area of central Manchester, the centre of Manchester's gay community.
 Anderton was frequently criticised by gay rights activists of devoting undue attention to the policing of the area due to his alleged prejudice towards the gay community.
 According to The Guardian, Anderton "encouraged his officers to stalk its dank alleys and expose anyone caught in a clinch, while police motorboats with spotlights searched for gay men around the canal's locks and bridges".
 Anderton responded to criticism by stating that he was merely enforcing the law regarding sexual activity in public toilets and that there had been a significant number of complaints from local people regarding police inaction.